GB Biocidal Products Regulation (GB BPR)

 Defra And APHA Update Defra-Approved Disinfectant Guidance For Animal By-Products Transport Vehicles

-Defra has expanded mandatory disinfectant requirements to include animal by-products transport vehicles, effective March 2026.
-Operators must align cleaning protocols with specific approved product lists and dilution rates to meet heightened biosecurity standards for disease prevention.
+Defra has expanded mandatory disinfectant requirements to include animal by-products transport vehicles to strengthen national biosecurity and disease prevention.
+Logistics and waste management operators must update cleaning protocols and chemical procurement to ensure compliance with specific approved product lists and dilution rates.

 GB: Draft Chemicals (Health And Safety) Regulations 2026 To Amend GB CLP, GB BPR And GB PIC

-The UK has proposed major structural reforms to the GB CLP, Biocidal Products, and Prior Informed Consent regimes to replace retained EU law.
-This transition toward a bespoke GB regulatory framework necessitates a strategic review of compliance processes for chemical classification, labeling, and market access.
+The UK has introduced draft regulations to reform the GB CLP, Biocidal Products, and Prior Informed Consent regimes by replacing retained EU law with a bespoke domestic framework.
+This transition signals a significant shift toward independent GB chemical governance, requiring businesses to prepare for structural changes in classification, labeling, and market access requirements.

 GB BPR Open Invitation For Silver Phosphoborate Glass (PT2, PT7, PT9) – Notification Deadline 18 February 2027

-UK HSE has set a February 18, 2027, deadline for stakeholders to notify support for silver phosphoborate glass (PT2, 7, 9) under the GB Biocidal Products Regulation.
-Failure to secure a participant will result in a total GB market ban for the substance and all treated articles, necessitating urgent supply chain risk assessments.
+UK HSE has set a February 2027 deadline for industry to support the active substance silver phosphoborate glass under the GB Biocidal Products Regulation.
+Absence of a supporting participant will trigger a total market ban on the substance and all treated articles, necessitating urgent supply chain reviews for disinfectants and preserved materials.

 UK COM Publishes Guidance On Use Of (Q)SAR Models To Predict Genotoxicity